-“Smart quotes,” the correct quotation marks and apostrophes, are curly or sloped.
+“Smart quotes” are the ideal form of quotation marks and apostrophes, and are commonly curly or sloped.
 "Dumb quotes," or straight quotes, are a vestigial constraint from typewriters when using one key for two different marks helped save space on a keyboard.
-Unfortunately, many improper marks make their way onto websites because of dumb defaults in applications and CMSs.
-Luckily, using correct quotation marks and apostrophes today is easier than you think.
+Unfortunately, many unwanted marks make their way onto websites because of bad defaults in apps and CMSs.
+Using proper quotation marks and apostrophes today is easier than you’d think.
 The simplest method is to use charset

-utf-8 on your webpages and just type or copy and paste the actual punctuation marks.
+utf-8 on your web pages and type or copy and paste the actual punctuation marks.